vmassuchetto/wp-get-post-image/readme.txt

 == Description ==

-Get Post Image is a wrapper for the phpThumb library, an inline image converter.
-It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other advanced operations.
+With Get Post Image you can easily resize, adjust, flip, and make a lot of operations in the uploaded images.
+Users can't actually make HTTP request to generate the images because phpThumb was adjusted to allow only WordPress to do it.
+The image will be saved in the same directory of the converted image, and will never be processed again.

 For example, to display a post thumbnail in a 200x100 format, you can simply do: